pupilfirst/wd201-scripts/introduction-to-nodejs/Putting-it-all-together/developement-process.md

 git commit -m 'Add remove todo feature' git push origin main
 ```

+Refer to this [target](https://www.pupilfirst.school/targets/18848) for detailed instructions on setting up Git & GitHub.

 These steps will save your changes to the git history and share them with other team members or sync them across different machines, ensuring that everyone's work is up-to-date.